 We offer four levels of catechism classes, each on a two-year rotation.
 This allows students to take up to 8 years of catechism classes without repeating any material.
 Students who have only taken one year of a given level are welcome and encouraged to take the second year before moving on.

 Grow in love for God and His Church through deeper knowledge of theology, Scripture, saints, history, and spirituality in order to live and articulate these truths.

-This is a yearlong advanced guided-reading and seminar catechism on Unseen Warfare by St. Theophan the Recluse.
-Each class meeting will follow this “liturgical format,” consisting of a prayerful atmosphere in the classroom upon entering, a brief welcome (2–3 minutes), a prayer (2–3 minutes), then a “spiritual reflection” presentation by a student and any discussion that follows (5–7 minutes), housekeeping (reminders and questions regarding assignments and the class in general) led by the teacher (3–5 minutes), a “synopsis presentation” (overview of the reading and a kickoff question) by a student (5–7 minutes), a discussion led by the instructor (45 minutes), an introduction to next week’s reading (2 minutes), a time for free questions and answers (15 minutes), and then a closing prayer (1–2 minutes).
-Father Noah will be available for office hours following class and by appointment.
+This is a year-long advanced Catechism guided reading and seminar on The Ladder of Divine Ascent, Revised Edition, by St. John Climaus.
+Each class will consist of a prayerful atmosphere in the classroom, a brief welcome 2-3 minutes, a prayer 2-3 minutes, then a “spiritual reflection” presentation by a student and any discussion that follows 5-7 minutes, “housekeeping” (reminders and questions regarding administrative issues) lead by the teacher 3-5 minutes, a “synopsis presentation” (overview of the reading and a kick-off question) by a student 5-7 minutes, a discussion lead by the instructor 45 minutes, an introduction to next week’s reading 2 minutes, a time for free Questions and Answers 15 minutes, and then a closing prayer 1-2 minutes.
+I’ll be available for office hours following class and by appointment.

 Students commit to:

 - participating in the sacraments of confession and communion carefully and regularly